-A dictionary item is introduced by a key followed by a colon at the start of a line.
 The key is a string and must be quoted if it contains characters that could be misinterpreted.
-You quote it using either single or double quotes (both have the same meaning).
+You can quote it using either single or double quotes.
 Keys are the only place in NestedText where quoting is used to protect text.

 The value of a dictionary item may be a rest-of-line string, a multiline string, a list, or a dictionary.
-If it is a rest-of-line string, it contains all characters following the ":\" that separates the key from the value.
+If it is a rest-of-line string, it contains all characters following the ": " that separates the key from the value.
 For all other values, the rest of the line must be empty, with the value given on the next line, which must be further indented.